 What Are the Different Parts of a Home Inspection?

 A home inspection will typically be performed in accordance with a set checklist.
 The home inspector will do a thorough job at inspecting each of the items on the checklist without physically moving things around the house or touching anything that is not completely necessary.

 On the home inspection checklist, you will find the following items to be reviewed by the inspector:

-During a home inspection, the inspector is under instruction to inspect the current state of the heating system.
 After noting the energy source, heating method (heat pump, furnace, boiler, etc.) and the location of the heating system’s thermostat, the inspector will verify that the heating system operates as it is supposed to.
 The inspector will also make a note of whether the heating system and controls are accessible, as well as whether there are any visible venting issues or hazards.

 Central Air Conditioning System

 Home inspection services are also required to inspect a house’s air conditioning system.
-The final report to be presented to the buyer will contain a description of the cooling method and location of the thermostat(s) in the home.
+The final report to be presented to the buyer will contain a description of the cooling method and the location of the thermostat(s) in the home.
 The inspector will be granted access to the cooling system’s controls in order to verify that the cooling system is operational as well as accessible.

 A standard air conditioning check involves a temperature check of the external unit to make sure that it is not frozen and is warm enough to operate.
 The refrigerant lines are checked for insulation, the fins are inspected to see if they are clear of debris and dirt, and the unit is checked to see that it is level.
 The inspector will turn the unit on to check that the fan is running and the unit is not too noisy.

 Interior Plumbing and Electrical Systems